 Syntax Description vlan-id VLAN to set when the interface is in access mode.
 The range is from 1 to 4094, except for the VLANs reserved for internal use.
-Command Default VLAN 1 Command Modes Interface configurat Virtual Ethernet int tion mode erface configuration mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-5.1(3)N1(1) Support for virtual Ethernet interface was added.
+Command Default VLAN 1 Command Modes Interface configura Virtual Ethernet int tion mode terface configuration mode Command History Release Modification 6.0(2)N1(1) This command we introduced.
 Usage Guidelines the switchport access vlan command to reset the access-mode VLAN to the VLAN for the switch.
-This action may generate messages on the device to which the Examples This example show s how to configure an Ethernet interface to join VLAN 2: switch# configure terminal switch(config)# interface ethernet 1/7 switch(config-if)# switchport access vlan 2 switch(config-if)# This example show s how to configure a virtual Ethernet interface to join VLAN 5: · • nterface vethernet 1 # switchport access vlan 5 ated Commands Command Description show interface switchport Displays the administrative and operational status of a port. show interface vethernet Displays the virtual Ethernet interface information.
+This action may generate messages on the device to which the Examples switch# configure switch(config)# i switch(config-if) switch(config-if) This example show switch# configure switch(config)# i Interface ethernet 1/7 # switchport access vlan 2 # rs how to configure a virtual Ethernet interface to join VLAN 5: terminal Interface vethernet 1 # switchport access vlan 5 switchport backup interface

+Related Commands Command Description show interface switchport Displays the administrative and operational status of a port. show interface vethernet Displays the virtual Ethernet interface information.